 - 1. All students must go to the designated areas for lunch.
 While eating, students should remain seated at tables and dispose of trash properly in the appropriate containers.
 Food/drink is allowed in designated eating areas only. - 2.
 Students need to be courteous while waiting in lunch lines.
 Only students making purchases should be in the lines.
 Cutting is not allowed.
 Students may not purchase food for others. - 3.
 The multipurpose room is for the purchase and eating of lunches only. - 4.
 Students may use the basketball courts and designated field areas during lunchtime. - 5.
 Students need to walk around areas being used for games. - 6.
 Games must stop immediately when the bell rings. - 7.
 Tackle football and other contact games are not allowed. - 8.
 Games are open to all students.
 Half-court basketball shall have no more than ten players per game.
 If more students want to play, students participating will work out a fair rotation.
-Full court basketball is not allowed. - 9.
-Parents may have lunch with their child by first checking in at the office.
-Other lunch visitors are not allowed. - 10.
-Students are not permitted to order lunch from outside vendors and have it delivered to campus.
+Full court basketball is not allowed.
+9. Parents may have lunch with their child by first checking in at the office.
+Other lunch visitors are not allowed.

-Dress Code
+RUSD District Dress Code